A Drummers Guide to Cleaning Cymbals

 Image of a clean cymbal after being cleaned with an acid-based cleaner

-When you search for "cymbal cleaning" online, drummers may recommend using household items.
-These hacks include using lemons, ketchup, cola, and even toilet bowl cleaners.
+When searching for "cymbal cleaning" online, drummers may recommend using household items.
+These hacks include lemons, ketchup, cola, and even toilet bowl cleaners.

 These home remedies will work to varying degrees, but never as well as a commercially manufactured cleaner.
 Acidic foods also require much more rinsing to remove the unwanted protein and sugar residues they leave behind.